 The mischievous Yule Lads are known for pulling pranks on unsuspecting humans, throwing your holiday season into disorder—but this shoe stunt is no prank.

 That’s because HI staff will take the saplings and plant them on the outskirts of Reykjavík as part of the company’s ongoing mission to combat climate change and promote sustainable tourism.

 The “Plant a Tree” project is one way for you, as a tourist, to be green and give back to Iceland.

-“For two years now, HI Iceland has planted trees to offset the carbon emissions from its operations in Reykjavík HI Hostels,” says Helena Óladóttir, Quality and Sustainability Manager at HI Iceland.
+“For three years now, HI Iceland has planted trees to offset the carbon emissions from its operations in Reykjavík HI Hostels,” says Helena Óladóttir, Quality and Sustainability Manager at HI Iceland.
 “It is very valuable for us to actively contribute to the fight against climate change, as well as for the staff to plant the trees themselves and thus be in direct contact with the land.”

 HI’s partnership with the Icelandic Forestry Association (Skógræktarfélag Íslands) fosters a deep relationship with the natural world.
 Since 2016, hostel staff have planted over 2,500 native birches (Betula pubescens).

 In Iceland, planting trees is particularly meaningful.
 Though up to 40% of the land was forested when the country was settled around 870 C.E., centuries of clearing, grazing and erosion destroyed the woods—while fragile soils and strong winds meant that the trees couldn’t grow back on their own.
 Today, only around 1% of Iceland’s landmass is forested.
 Meanwhile, erosion, desertification and climate change pose continual threats to the country’s plant life.

 But that’s where you come in.
 Not only will the sapling left in your shoe help forests grow again, but it will also soak up carbon dioxide and breathe out the oxygen that all life needs.